maximmaxim345/yoga_pro_9i_gen9_linux/README.md

 ## Screen

-This laptop features a wide gamut display.
-The display controller used in this laptop (more specifically the TCON) supports sRGB, but defaults to bt.2020.
-Under linux, the TCON is never switched to sRGB, resulting in overblown colors.
-Until we have a working driver (if ever have one), we can either:
+This laptop is produced in some configurations with the same model number, but slightly different internal components.
+Some configurations already work in prior versions, but others have oversaturated colors (especially red).

+This problem will presumably be fixed in the linux kernel version 6.11 (tested on drm-tip).
+The screen now (on drm-tip) works correctly, including working HDR support.

-- (Only works under KDE Plasma for now!)
-Use [this](https://github.com/maximmaxim345/yoga_pro_9i_gen9_linux/raw/main/LEN160_3_2K_cal-linux.icc) icc profile which transform everything on screen to bt.2020.
+If you experience issues with colors and do not have a kernel prior to 6.11, you can use [this](https://github.com/maximmaxim345/yoga_pro_9i_gen9_linux/raw/main/LEN160_3_2K_cal-linux.icc) icc profile (only works on KDE Plasma) which transform everything on screen to bt.2020.
 Save it somewhere safe, and select it under `Display & Monitor > Color Profile`.
-- Or use a wayland compositor that supports color management with native bt.2020 support.
-This does not exist yet, but I briefly tried [manually compiling this](https://gitlab.gnome.org/GNOME/mutter/-/merge_requests/3433) with custom patches to enable bt.2020 on all displays even if HDR is off.
+After the update to 6.10 or newer, just remove the icc profile again.

 The screen supports VRR from 48-165Hz.
 I have Adaptive Sync set to "Always," which results in slightly better battery life.

-As I know, HDR is currently disabled for internal screens on Intel Arc GPUs due to a bug (maybe also related to the TCON).
-This should change in the future.

 ## Speakers